Telegram Bridge

 - Verify

-chat_idis set (for DMs, same as your user ID) - Check that the target agent is sending to your Thrum username
+chat_idis set (for DMs, same as your user ID) - Check that the sending agent addressed you by username

 (